 - 10 books by Latinx authors to read (more advanced)

 - Acento Latino Readers written by Native Speakers for Spanish students

-- Do a school-wide Music Bracket aka Hispanic Heritage Month Music Madness
+- First, do a school-wide Music Bracket aka Hispanic Heritage Month Music Madness

-- Throw a World Language Lip Sync Night – World Language Cafe (SSS)
+- Then, throw a World Language Lip Sync Night – World Language Cafe (SSS)

-- Invite everyone to an event from your Spanish Club – Sol Azucar (SSS)
+- Or, invite everyone to an event from your Spanish Club – Sol Azucar (SSS)

-- Host a movie night and show an authentic movie from this list – Spanish Mama (SSS)
+- Also, you could host a movie night and show an authentic movie from this list – Spanish Mama (SSS)